 The course is broken up into four sections, accommodating brief intervals between inter-term periods that define the one-year master's program.
-The intent of this course is to introduce the student to case study methods as a means of establishing schema for moving the decision making process from problem defintion to quality control measures via strategic design.
+The intent of this course is to introduce the student to case study methods as a means of establishing schema for moving the decision-making process from problem definition to quality control measures via strategic design.

 The course begins with an overview of macroeconomic issues.
 Indicators of macroeconomic performance are identified and managers are given a preview of the tools and resources used to evaluate and forecast economic conditions.
 Applications of microeconomic theory to strategic management in these market conditions are presented.
 Basic concepts of supply, demand, market price, output, production, and resource allocation provide a framework for strategic analysis in emerging markets where firms have market/monopoly power.
 Other topics address sophisticated pricing policies, transfer pricing, models of competition and cooperation, managing under uncertainty, asymmetric information and externalities.
 The course provides a framework and analytical tools to enhance decision-making within the manager's organization.